montreyw/Theme-Redesign-and-SEO-Overhaul/README.md

 - [ ] A solution for photo sourcing (possible a community effort or a filtering functionality plugn)
 - [ ] Remove all `&quot;`s from posts in `src="&quot;http...`
 - [ ] LazyLoader for SoundCloud embeds
-- [ ] STARTBALL OVER :D -- New Theme / PHP Infrastructure
+- [ ] START ALL OVER :D -- New Theme / PHP Infrastructure
 - [ ] ...

 - [Back to top ^](#table-of-contents)